|Module Code: LN210|

 As well as developing research and presentation skills, you will develop the ability to analyse written and visual forms of cultural expression, both in the modern language(s) you study, and in English.

-Topics and texts will include Defying nationalism and notions of European Romanticism (Germaine de Staël, Corinne) exporting Frenchness in cinema (Jean de Florette and L'auberge espagnole); Spain between East and West (Tales from the Alhambra, Carmen); the Enlightenment in Germany (Nathan the Wise; Measuring the World); Transnational Identities in the 21st century (Clash of Civilizations over an Elevator in Piazza Vittorio)
+Topics and texts will include Defying nationalism and notions of European Romanticism (Germaine de Staël, Corinne) exporting Frenchness in cinema (Jean de Florette and L'auberge espagnole); Lovers and Boundaries of religion and class in Golden Age Spain (Tirso, Cervantes, Lope); the Enlightenment in Germany (Nathan the Wise; Measuring the World); Transnational Identities in the 21st century (Clash of Civilizations over an Elevator in Piazza Vittorio)

 Assessment Method (visiting students and second years, LN210):